resources

 May we access all the internal and external resources we need for radical self love and vibrant living.

 We are co-creating a more loving, healthy, just, sustainable, and spirited world for all.
-Thankfully, there is an abundance of good folks and resources to guide us in this hopeful journey.
+Thankfully, there is an abundance of good folks and resources to guide us in this journey.
 Here are a few friends, mentors, organizations, books, and links that inspire me.
 Stay tuned for a much needed re-organization of this list and **also check out my Resilience & Solidarity page.**

 Studies in Foraging & Herbal Healing (print & web)